kpediad/MovieDB-jQuery/README.md

 # MovieDB

 A rails based MVC web app for users to list and review movies.
+Rails facilitates the back-end API of the application while javascript (specifically jQuery) via AJAX calls to the API, is used to create specific parts of the user experience.

 A movie has: